pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 ##### Filtering UniProtKB by NCBI taxon identifiers
 We described earlier how a targeted protein reference database can be constructed by selecting a list of NCBI taxon identifiers.
 In this case, Unipept selects only those proteins from the UniProtKB resource that are associated with one of these taxa (or children of these taxa) and includes them in the targeted reference database.
+It is important to realize here that all taxa in the NCBI taxonomy are hierarchically ordered and that higher ranked taxa can be used to select lower taxa.
 In this section, we describe how this is implemented so that efficient filtering can be performed on all 227 million UniProtKB proteins.

 The first step in the database construction process is downloading and processing all proteins from the UniProtKB database sources.